apoon2/Plant_Health_Classification/ExecSummary.md

 #### Baseline:

-For the initial CNN model, the images 50/50 healthy and unhealthy.
+For the initial CNN model, the images were 50/50 healthy and unhealthy.
 Therefore the baseline accuracy was 50%.

 #### Initial: CNN without Reddit images